St Luke’s Trustees, President and Patrons

 Nicky James

-Nicky’s long NHS career includes working as a Nurse Consultant in prostate cancer and Lead Nurse for cancer and end of life care at Chesterfield Royal Hospital.
-She has contributed to NICE guidance committees and undertaken research in nursing development and allied healthcare roles.
+Nicola enjoyed a long NHS career as a Nurse Consultant in prostate cancer and was the Trust Lead Nurse for cancer and end of life care at Chesterfield Royal Hospital.
+National roles include NICE guidance committees to produce NICE guidance for Cancer of Unknown Primary and Prostate Cancer.

 Suvira Madan